Can Public Large Language Models Help Private Cross-device Federated Learning?: Distribution Matching

 We need some mathematical tools to define what does it mean to be ``better''.
 Concretely, we need a metric to measure the distance between functions.
 This can be done by having an inner product $\langle \cdot, \cdot \rangle$ in the function space of $\gH=\{f:\gX\to \sR\}$, and hence the norm in the function space $\gH$ is $\|f\|=\sqrt{\langle f,f\rangle}$ for $\forall f\in \gH$.
 Our analysis holds with \textit{any} choice of the inner product as long as it does not make the log-densities norm infinite.
-We discuss a concrete choice of the inner product and its relation to the KL divergence in Appendix~\ref{app:theory}.
+We discuss a concrete choice of the inner product and its relation to the KL divergence in Appendix~\S\ref{app:theory}.

-With the norm as a ``ruler'', we are able to define the following key quantities that formally characterize the setting. \begin{enumerate}[leftmargin=1.3em,topsep=1pt,noitemsep] \item \textbf{Public-Private Domain Distance} Let $d_{\text{pub, priv}}=\|\ell_{\text{pub}}-\ell_{\text{priv}}\|$ denote the distance between the public data log-density $\ell_{\text{pub}}$ and the true private log-density $\ell_{\text{priv}}$. \item \textbf{Private Domain Randomness} Let $\sigma_{\text{priv}}^2=\E[\|\hat\ell_{\text{priv}}-\ell_{\text{priv}}\|^2]$ denote the randomness of the estimated private log-density, i.e., the quality of the estimated private log-density $\hat \ell_{\text{priv}}$ \end{enumerate} The above definitions are important because, as we show next, that the quality of a private log-density estimator would depend on the public-private domain shift and the private domain randomness.
+With the norm as a ``ruler'', we are able to define the following key quantities that formally characterize the setting. \begin{enumerate}[leftmargin=1.3em,topsep=1pt,noitemsep] \item \textbf{Public-Private Domain Distance.} Let $d_{\text{pub, priv}}=\|\ell_{\text{pub}}-\ell_{\text{priv}}\|$ denote the distance between the public data log-density $\ell_{\text{pub}}$ and the true private log-density $\ell_{\text{priv}}$. \item \textbf{Private Domain Randomness.} Let $\sigma_{\text{priv}}^2=\E[\|\hat\ell_{\text{priv}}-\ell_{\text{priv}}\|^2]$ denote the randomness of the estimated private log-density, i.e., the quality of the estimated private log-density $\hat \ell_{\text{priv}}$ \end{enumerate} The above definitions are important because the quality of a private log-density estimator would depend on the public-private domain shift and the private domain randomness as we show next.